Raymond Fan

 I completed my PhD in Physics (2024) at the University of Toronto, studying how biological networks can process information.
 I currently work as a Research Scientist at a research-focused startup, AI Leap.

-My work focuses on understanding why large networks develop internal representations that support generalization.
+My interests lie in understanding why large networks develop internal representations that support generalization.
 This research can help us build more ‘intelligent’ models that are more in line with our goals, rather than the hard-to-interpret and expensive models of today.

 If you have any questions for me, happy to have a chat.